linehanMatt/tmp-content/roles/data-engineer.md

 ---

 ::item-grid
 ::feature-callout{title="Automate Data Standardization" description="Data from multiple sources is normalized into a single feed.
 Retain record level provenance by source.
-Spend your time doing data science, not ETL" prompt="Tell me about Narrative's patent-pending Rosetta Stone Technology."}
+Spend your time doing data science, not ETL" link-path="/products/rosetta-stone" link-text="Learn More"}
 ::

 ::feature-callout{title="Use a Single Point of Integration" description="Narrative simplifies integration, allowing for better, faster workflows." prompt="Tell me about Narrative's single point of integration and how it benefits data engineers."}